Skip to Content

 Cons

-• Best for shorter distances
+• Best for a lightweight feel

 As minimalist as you can get with a hydration vest, this one might be the reserve of those looking to race fast up mountains, but it’s a great option for half marathoners and marathoners too who want to carry some fluids/gels but don’t like race belts.